Tinsae101/alx-low_level_programming/README.md

-A new level of programming
+A pointer,array and string practice codes